OES At a Glance

 The oldest Episcopal school west of the Rockies, OES values developing the spirit as well as the mind.
 Though steeped in Episcopal heritage and tradition, the school welcomes students of all beliefs.
 We provide instruction about all major faiths, and encourage individuals to discover their own spiritual path.
 Learn more about our Episcopal tradition.

-- 870 students from the Northwest and around the world
+- Average Enrollment: 870 students, including 60 boarding students from the United States and around the world.

 OES provides the next generation of global leaders with the skills needed to thrive in a changing world: